joshuafortcool11/plsql-window-functions-Iradukunda-joshua/README.md

 Diagnostic Analysis:
-"The revenue growth correlates with increased corporate travel in Q1 and tourist season starting in March.
+The revenue growth correlates with increased corporate travel in Q1 and tourist season starting in March.
 Kigali-Nairobi's success is driven by diplomatic and business traffic between capital cities.
-The 22% March growth aligns with Easter holiday travel patterns and a successful 'Early Bird' promotion."
+The 22% March growth aligns with Easter holiday travel patterns and a successful 'Early Bird' promotion.

+To build on this success, we should:

+ .Introduce dynamic pricing on the Kigali–Nairobi route during peak demand to maximize revenue.

+ .Add more Business class seats (about 20% more capacity) on routes where we see strong premium demand.

+ .Launch a loyalty program targeting our top 30% of spenders, encouraging them to book more frequently.

+ .Start promotions and incentives at least three weeks before peak travel periods to capture the early planners who drive our booking spikes.